llaraspata/HRMQuestionnaireGenerationUsingLLM/README.md

     │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
     ├── models             <- Predictions for each run experiments.
-For each of the a log and a picke file are saved.
+For each of them a log and a picke file are saved.
+    │
+    ├── results            <- Evaluation results computed for each experiment.
     │
     ├── notebooks          <- Jupyter notebooks used to illustrate class usage, dataset insights, and experimental results.
     │